vinayakvthayil/BookingCo/README.md

 # BookingCo-Hotel-Booking-Application
 An interactive platform to browse, book, and manage hotel reservations seamlessly.
-This project includes both a website and an application to provide users with a smooth booking experience.
+This project includes  a website to provide users with a smooth booking experience.

 ## About the Project
 This project allows users to browse hotels, check availability, and book rooms.
 It includes various features such as search filters, user authentication, booking management, and payment options.